kirarpit/the-odd-blog/minimal-mistakes/_posts/2020-01-17-post-installation-setup-for-ubuntu.md

 ## Other Missing Enhancements
 Following are some of the features that I like in macOS but don't have a way to get in Ubuntu.
 Please let me know in the comments below if you do.

+- Better hibernation that doesn't drain as much battery
-- Kinetic Scrolling
+- Kinetic scrolling
-- Cursor Acceleration
+- Cursor acceleration
 - A system-wide two fingers pinch to zoom in and out